azadshaikh/summernote-vanilla-js/tasks/0001-prd-summernote-v2-migration.md

 6. **Simple Event Management:** Implement a lightweight EventEmitter pattern for internal and external event handling
 7. **Brand Identity:** Establish AsteroNote as a modern, professional brand under Astero Digital
 8. **Phased Rollout:** Release core functionality first, followed by plugin ecosystem updates
+9. **No Backward Compatibility:** This is v2.0 - a complete rewrite with no support for v1.x APIs, configurations, or plugins

 ## User Stories

-### Story 1: Legacy CDN User
+### Story 1: Modern CDN User
 **As a** developer using a WYSIWYG editor via CDN
-**I want to** use AsteroNote v2.0 without changing my integration method **So that** I can benefit from improvements while maintaining my existing workflow
+**I want to** use AsteroNote v2.0 with a simple script tag **So that** I can get started quickly without a build process

 **Acceptance Criteria:**
 - Can include AsteroNote v2.0 via `<script>` tag from CDN
 - Global `AsteroNote` object is available
-- CommonJS-style API works as expected
-- Backward compatibility aliases (`Summernote`) available for gradual migration
+- UMD bundle works in all modern browsers
+- No backward compatibility with v1.x required (clean API)

 ### Story 2: Modern NPM User
 **As a** developer using modern JavaScript build tools